gemc/docs/webPage/source/index.rst

 Please visit the :ref:`contributing to gemc <contributingToGemc>` page if you're interested in the code development.

-If you have any bug/code optimization to report, new ideas, features request, please feel free to `open an issue <https://github.com/gemc/source/issues/new>`_ in github.
+If you have any bug/code optimization to report, new ideas, features request, please feel free to `open a code issue <https://github.com/gemc/source/issues/new>`_ in github.

 ..